VidyavathiR/Portfolio-/README.md

   - You should see a dialog that says Hi {Your Name}, Submit Form to Google Sheets wants to...
   - Click Allow

--**5.
-Add a new project trigger**
+- **5. Add a new project trigger**
- -Click on Edit > Current project’s triggers.
+  - Click on Edit > Current project’s triggers.
- -In the dialog click No triggers set up.
+  - In the dialog click No triggers set up.
 Click here to add one now.
- -In the dropdowns select doPost
+  - In the dropdowns select doPost
- -Set the events fields to From spreadsheet and On form submit -Then click Save
+  - Set the events fields to From spreadsheet and On form submit
+  - Then click Save

--**5.
-Publish the project as a web app**
+- **5. Publish the project as a web app**
- -Click on Publish > Deploy as web app….
+  - Click on Publish > Deploy as web app….
- -Set Project Version to New and put initial version in the input field below.
+  - Set Project Version to New and put initial version in the input field below.
- -Leave Execute the app as: set to Me(your@address.com).
+  - Leave Execute the app as: set to Me(your@address.com).
- -For Who has access to the app: select Anyone, even anonymous.
+  - For Who has access to the app: select Anyone, even anonymous.
- -Click Deploy.
+  - Click Deploy.
- -In the popup, copy the Current web app URL from the dialog.
+  - In the popup, copy the Current web app URL from the dialog.
- -And click OK.
+  - And click OK.

--**Run the index.ḥtml file.**
+- **Run the index.ḥtml file.**